Camtheman2009/Flocabulary-Hacks/README.md

 # Flocabulary-Hacks
+by: Lennon Hughes-Simpson

 An attempt to make Flocabulary easier with JavaScript bookmarklets

-by: Lennon Hughes-Simpson
+# Instructions